Colquitz River

 With the help of the Friends of the Colquitz Mainstem and working in partnership with the District of Saanich, we have restored over 300 metres of riparian and instream habitat in Colquitz Creek, mostly within Copley East Park.

-Following the success of the first 2019 project where we restored 120 m of the river, we again partnered with the District in 2020 to restore an additional 80 metres of habitat, creating a total of roughly 200 metres of continuous, high-quality habitat.
-In 2022, we added another 100 m of high quality salmon habitat.
+Following the success of the first 2019 project where we restored 120 metres of the river, we again partnered with the District in 2020 to restore an additional 80 metres of habitat, creating a total of roughly 200 metres of continuous, high-quality habitat.
+In 2022, we added another 100 metres of high-quality salmon habitat.

 Instream work involves constructing boulder cluster runs and Newbury weirs (riffles) with spawning gravel beds which help with oxygenating the water and increasing aquatic invertebrate diversity, providing important food sources for fish.
-Deep Pools, large rock and woody debris are also added to create habitat for fish, and to repair bank erosion.
+Deep pools, large rocks, and woody debris are also added to create habitat for fish and to repair bank erosion.
 Viewing platforms are also installed to allow for park visitors to spot salmon returning to spawn in the late fall.
-Riparian areas are enhanced by adding healthy, clean soil and then were replanted with native plants by volunteers.
+Riparian areas are enhanced by adding healthy, clean soil and then replanted with native plants by volunteers.
 Newly replanted areas were protected with split-rail fencing.

 To learn more about the Colquitz, check out our webinar: